Procedure Supply and Supplier Evaluation

 When changes occur in the production process and / or recipe, our supplier must notify us.
 Changes that directly concern food safety and product characteristics must be communicated in advance.

-When changes occur at our company due to customer-specific wishes (such as -only origin), these customer-specific wishes must be communicated and record with the supplier.
+When changes occur at our company due to -specific wishes (such as Dutch-only origin), these customer-specific wishes must be communicated and with the supplier.

 Any changes to contracts should be communicated beforehand and be signed by both parties.
 Edit